JvanKatwijk/dab-cmdline/README.md

 	bool	dab_Channel	(void *handle, std::string);

- The function dab_run will start a separate thread, running the dab decoding software at the selected channel.If after some time, DAB data, i.e. an ensemble, is found, then the function passed as callback is called with the boolean parameter set to true, and the std::list of strings, representing the names of the programs in that ensemble.
+The function dab_run will start a separate thread, running the dab decoding software at the selected channel.
+If after some time, DAB data, i.e. an ensemble, is found, then the function passed as callback is called with the boolean parameter set to true, and the std::list of strings, representing the names of the programs in that ensemble.
 If no data was found, the boolean parameter is set to false, and the list is empty.

  Note that the thread executing the dab decoding will continue to run.